-- This course is very content heavy. - \TIP\ Make flashcards and review the material frequently. - Dr. Britt is a straightforward and clear lecturer. - The class provides a solid foundational background in the main areas of neuroscientific research.
+- This course is very content heavy. - TIP Make flashcards and review the material frequently. - Dr. Britt is a straightforward and clear lecturer. - The class provides a solid foundational background in the main areas of neuroscientific research.
 Many upper-level courses build on the concepts covered in this class. - Having a strong background in basic biological concepts will be very helpful. - In order to do well in this course, you must be willing to dedicate lots of time to it.
-There is so much to learn! - The exams are multiple-choice and very fair. - The online version of the course includes pre-recorded lectures that range from 1-1.5 hours.
-It usually takes twice as long to watch the lectures because you have to pause every few minutes to take good notes. - The textbook presents information in a new way and can help you make connections between topics.
+There is so much to learn! - The exams are multiple-choice and very fair. - The textbook presents information in a new way and can help you make connections between topics.
 It's not necessary to read, but a great resource.